sandstorm-io/sandstorm/docs/administering/active-directory.md

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/17.png)

 - In the Azure AD config, check the box: "Confirm that you have configured single sign-on as described above."
-Clik the "next" arrow and enter your email address for service alerts from Microsoft.
+Click the "next" arrow and enter your email address for service alerts from Microsoft.
 Click the checkbox to complete configuration.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/18.png)